-Paraffin dipping wooden hive components is an excellent way to preserve the timber and is also a suitable way to sterilise them if they have been infected by AFB.
+Paraffin dipping wooden hive components is an excellent way to preserve the timber as well as a suitable way to sterilise them if they have been infected by AFB*.

-Hot dipped supers can be expected to last up to 10 years.
+Hot dipped supers last up to 10 years.

-– never apply water to a wax fire!
+– Never apply water to a wax fire!
+Have an extinguisher handy.

-It is also common practise to paint the boxes immediately after dipping while the timber is still hot; the paint is then sucked in to the hot timber as it cools.
+It is also common practice to paint the boxes immediately after dipping while the timber is still hot.
+This method ensures the paint is absorbed into the hot timber as it cools.
 It is difficult to paint the boxes after they are cool as the paint does not stick readily to paraffin wax.

 *If a hive has been infected with AFB, supers can be effectively sterilised by paraffin wax dipping.
 In this case the timber must be immersed in the wax for a minimum of 10 minutes at a temperature of 150-160 deg.
 C.